 Have you ever wondered how to create a business forecast?
 You’ll have heard the term, I’m sure, and it might even be something that you’re aware you probably should have.
 But perhaps the idea of forecasting is a little daunting?
 Perhaps you don’t know where to start?
 Perhaps you’re not sure how useful it could be for you and your business?
-Well, in this blog we’re going to show you how to create a business forecast; why you should create one, and how to make it useful for you.
+Or you might be unsure how you can fit this kind of thing into your week.
+Well, in this blog we’re going to show you how to create a business forecast; why you should invest your time in this way, and how to make it useful for you.

 But first, here’s a great quote to get us started:

 The goal of forecasting is not to predict the future but to tell you what you need to know to take meaningful action in the present.Paul Saffo

 Well, have you ever looked at your annual revenue at the end of the year and wondered how you achieved it?
 Maybe you’re not sure, month-on-month, what money you have coming in and whether or not your income is sustainable?
 Perhaps you know you need to invest in your business, but you’re not sure when you’ll be in a position to do that?
 If you can relate to any of these, or indeed anything similar, it’s time you got control of your business finances at a strategic level.
 It’s time you created a sales forecast.